ChaelCodes/jekyll-twitch/.github/ISSUE_TEMPLATE/default.md

 ## Description

 <!--
-Please provide a detailed description of how the issue.
+Please provide a detailed description of how to reproduce the issue.

 *Note whether this is an existing bug or a feature request and consider the following:*